-- IC1.8.1 Plastic fuel lines between the fuel tank and the engine (supply and return) are prohibited. - IC1.8.2 If rubber fuel line or hose is used, the components over which the hose is clamped must have annular bulb or barbed fittings to retain the hose.
+- IC1.8.1 Plastic fuel lines between the fuel tank and the engine (supply and return) are prohibited and metallic Fuel Filter should only be used. - IC1.8.2 If rubber fuel line or hose is used, the components over which the hose is clamped must have annular bulb or barbed fittings to retain the hose.
 Also, clamps specifically designed for fuel lines must be used.
 These clamps have three (3) important features, (i) a full 360 degree (360°) wrap, (ii) a nut and bolt system for tightening, and (iii) rolled edges to prevent the clamp cutting into the hose.
 Worm-gear type hose clamps are not approved for use on any fuel line. - IC1.8.3 Fuel lines must be securely attached to the vehicle and/or engine. - IC1.8.4 All fuel lines must be shielded from possible rotating equipment failure or collision damage.